Hoagie Haven

 Hoagie Haven (also known as Haven or The Haven) is an eatery located in Princeton, New Jersey, founded in 1974.
 In 1976, Emily and George Roussos purchased the restaurant and retained the name Hoagie Haven.
 The store was repurchased from the Russos in 2005 and is currently owned by Mike, Niko, and Costa Maltabes.
+Hoagie Haven is more than just a sandwich shop — it’s a true Princeton institution.
+It's now-famous sign has become a familiar sight along Nassau Street.
+Operated by the Maltabes family, the shop has built its reputation on bold, over-the-top hoagie combinations that have earned a loyal local following.

 History

 The store was owned by Emily and George Roussos in 1976 after they purchased the eatery from relatives.
 They provided an informal dining location for students and residents looking for a quick meal.
 In 1988, Hoagie Haven sold the restaurant to George Angeletopoulos and Konstantinos Liras under a 15-year contract.
 The Roussos founded the neighboring George's Roasters & Ribs in 1993, which they managed until 2005.
 Angeletopoulos's contract expired in 2003 and they returned to Greece.
 Emily and George Roussos returned as owners and brought back many features they took with them including a hand-crank cash register from the store's opening.

 In 2005, Mike, Niko, and Costa Maltabes, relatives of George Angeletopoulos, purchased Hoagie Haven and George's Roasters & Ribs from the Russos.
 In 2012, the Maltabes opened the pizzeria, Slice Between, located between the two eateries and currently own all three dining establishments.
 Subway opened a store on 252 Nassau St. to compete with the Haven.
 In 2015, the Subway franchise closed, having proved unprofitable.
 Local news sources cited the Haven's strong customer loyalty and quoted residents who considered the Haven to provide better food at a better price.